truenas/middleware/docs/userguide/freenas_intro.rst

 If you plan to use ZFS deduplication, a general rule of thumb is 5 GB RAM per TB of storage to be deduplicated.

-If you use Active Directory with FreeNAS®, add an additional 2 GB of RAM for winbind's internal cache.
+If you plan to use Active Directory with a lot of users, add an additional 2 GB of RAM for winbind's internal cache.

 If you are installing FreeNAS® on a headless system, disable the shared memory settings for the video card in the BIOS.